gamefalor/keymasters-Keep/README.md

 Feel Free to Ping me about any bugs or other things that shouldnt happen

 Ap Meta Big worlds (Meta)
-!!this kmk implementation expects an entire keep to be played at once latest update: 30-03-26
+- !!this kmk implementation expects an entire keep to be played at once
+- !!this kmk implementation will NOT work in medley latest update: 30-03-26

 Arcaea (AND + IOS)